juspay/airborne/react-plugin/README.md

 ## Key Features

 ### Native Initialization
-- Airborne is initialized once in native code when the app starts
+- Airborne should be initialized once in native code when the app starts
-- The instance is created before React Native initializes
+- The instance should be created before React Native initializes
 - This ensures the Airborne instance is ready when React Native needs it

 ### Architecture Compatibility